 Scholarships & Financial Aid offers scholarships for incoming freshman.
-You may apply for all University level scholarships through the ApplyTexas Application or Coalition application.
+You may apply for all University level scholarships through the ApplyTexas Application or Common App.
 Students must also submit a Self-Reported Academic Record (SRAR) in order to be considered for freshman scholarships.
 The scholarship deadline for Fall is December 1*.

 Your grades are only one of many components considered in the review process.
 Additional factors for selection include, but are not limited to your leadership, community service, special talents, first generation college status, and academic achievement under difficult circumstances.
 Some scholarships also have a financial need component.